PeacocksFly/PIC18-Projects-Repository/README.md

 3. Stepper Motor Control - Simple Bipolar Motor Drive (bipolar_stepper_motor.c).
 A bipolar stepper motor is used and the motor is rotated 10 revolutions clockwise, delay of 5s, 10 revolutions anticlockwise and then stopped. https://youtu.be/qVl8OQfqO_Y

 4. DC Motor Control - Simple Motor Drive.
 The project is about controlling the direction of rotation of a DC motor.
 One push-button controls the direction and the other one stars/stops the motor.
 Weak pull-ups are used on PORT B. https://youtu.be/ZvYFq0oZyY8

+5. DC Motor Control - Speed Control.
+The project is about controlling the speed of a DC motor using the PWM function available on PIC18F45K22.
+The duty cycle is modified by steps of 10%.
+The initial duty cycle is equal to 50%.
+Once the speed steady the duty cycle is first increased by 20%, then by 30% to reach a full duty cycle.
+It is then decreased by 60% and finally by 40% so the motor stops.
+The push buttons to change the speed triggers interrupts on pin RB0 and RB1.